 Note: Because the Jewish day begins in the evening when three stars appear, and the Gentile day starts at midnight, (12 A.M.) there is often a discrepancy when doing time and number of days calculations, as the days do not align.

-If our Lord fulfilled all the Spring Feasts and then fulfilled the Summer Feast fifty days later on the exact days He made the appointments for 3500 years ago, do you really believe he will not do the same for the Fall Feasts?
+If our Lord fulfilled all the Spring Feasts and then fulfilled the Summer Feast fifty days later on the exact days He made the appointments for 1500 years previously, do you really believe he will not do the same for the Fall Feasts?
 What reason could you possibly have to think otherwise?

 These appointed times occurred for the first time when God poured out his wrath upon Egypt to let His people go.
 That first Feast of Passover was Nisan 14, with the Feast of Unleavened Bread the next day and the Feast of Firstfruits at its appointed time.
 Of special note is that the Jews celebrate the Feast of Weeks, also known as the Feast of Pentecost, as the day they received the Ten Commandments 3500 years ago.
 We recognize it as the day our Lord gave the Holy Spirit, and the church was born 2000 years ago.
 Do you see the connection here?
 God gave the Law or guide for the first covenant and replaced it on the very same day with our current guide, His Holy Spirit.
 This gap of fifty days in the New Covenant that matches up perfectly with the Old Covenant is the second witness which proves our Lord is using the very same days He appointed beforehand for both covenants.
 What more evidence could you possibly need to see that God holds these Feast Days in very high esteem and that He has indeed kept all the appointments on the exact days He scheduled them, even to the point of using the precise days for two different covenants?